SakshiPandey97/BloodMetrics-ML-Analysis/README.md

 Advanced Hematological Data Analytics: Machine Learning for Blood Disorder Diagnosis and Research

 # Overview
-Health AI 5 is a groundbreaking project at the intersection of healthcare and technology.
+This is a groundbreaking project at the intersection of healthcare and technology.
 Focused on enhancing healthcare decision-making, it leverages advanced data augmentation and machine learning techniques.
 Utilizing a comprehensive dataset of patient blood count profiles, the project aims to improve patient classification and care strategies.

 # Features
 Data Analysis & Preprocessing: Rigorous data cleaning and normalization, utilizing descriptive statistics, missing value checks, and data visualization.